nioo-knaw/epiGBS2/README.md

 	- barcodes: Filename of the barcode file (do not include the path!)
 	- tmpdir: Path to the directory where temporary files will be stored.
 For most systems this will be /tmp
 	- threads: number of available computing threads on your system
-	- mode: choice between "denovo" or "reference"
+	- mode: choice between "denovo", "reference" or "legacy"
 	- ref_dir: Only needed for reference-based analysis.
 Path to directory containing a reference genome
 	- Genome: Only needed for reference-based analysis.
 Name of the genome file (prefix .fa)
 	- Param_denovo: Optional and only relevant for analysis in denovo mode.
 To run on default choose "" or "default", otherwise enter a number
-		- Identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default: "0.95"
+		- Identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default: "0.97"
-		- Min-depth: minimal cluster depth in the first clustering step to include a cluster, default 0
+		- Min-depth: minimal cluster depth in the first clustering step to include a cluster, default 10
-		- Max-depth: maximal cluster depth in the first clustering step to include a cluster, default 0
+		- Max-depth: maximal cluster depth in the first clustering step to include a cluster, default 10000
-	- param_SNPcalling:
-		- max-depth: At a position, read maximally INT reads per input file, default 10000000, check if mpileup automatically reduced the maximal depth even more.
-You might have to re-run your analysis with a lower max-depth value to avoid this.
-		- min-MQ: Minimum mapping quality for an alignment to be used, default 0
-		- min-BQ: Minimum base quality for a base to be considered, default 15

 - Make a barcode file: The barcode file is tab-delimited and contains at least the following columns: Flowcell, Lane, Barcode_R1, Barcode_R2, Sample, ENZ_R1, ENZ_R2, Wobble_R1, Wobble_R2.
 All other fields are optional.
 Make sure that the sample name does not only contain numbers but also letters.
 If you prepare the barcode file in Excel, make sure that no `^M` are present after uploading the file to the Linux server.
 You can check this by opening the barcode file with `cat -A barcode.tsv` on a Linux server.
 You can remove the `^M` with `sed -e "s/^M//" filename > newfilename`.
 To enter ^M, type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.
 If this is not working, and you have PC you can remove the `^M` with `dos2unix barcodes.tsv`.
 You can check the removal with `cat -A barcode.tsv`.

 The Flowcellname can be found in the fastq headers of the read file, e.g. `@ST-E00317:403:H53KHCCXY:5:1101:5660:1309 1:N:0:NCAATCAC` translates to `@ST-E00317:403:FLOWCELL:LANE-NUMBER:1101:5660:1309 1:N:0:NCAATCAC`.
 ENZ_R1/2 expects the names of the restriction enzymes and Wobble_R1/2 is the length of the unique molecular identifier ("Wobble") sequence (usually 3).
 It is important that the restriction enzyme names are spelled correctly, so the end of the restriction enzyme names are capital i (I) and not an l (lowercase L) or an 1 (number).

+At the moment it is not supported to process **multiple lanes** at the same time.
+Limiting step is the demultiplexing.
+If you want to analyse more than one lane, please first run demultiplexing per lane, merge demultiplexed files and then run the rest of the pipeline.

 ```
 # barcodes.tsv
 Flowcell        Lane    Barcode_R1      Barcode_R2      Sample  history Country PlateName       Row     Column  ENZ_R1  ENZ_R2  Wobble_R1       Wobble_R2       Species